repleo/bounca/docs/source/tutorials/vpn_configuration.rst

 :header_title: Configure Secure OpenVPN private network access
-:header_subtitle: Step-by-step guide to setup OpenVPN to access your private network
+:header_subtitle: Step-by-step guide to set up OpenVPN to access your private network

 .. _vpn_configuration:

 Setting up OpenVPN
 =====================================

-This document will show you how to setup OpenVPN to access your private network over the Internet.
+This document will show you how to set up OpenVPN to access your private network over the Internet.
 VPN allows to connect to your private network services.
 We will show how to configure OpenVPN using BounCA in an OpenWRT router.
 The complete guide of OpenVPN is out of the scope of this tutorial, for more information about configuring OpenVPN, check their documentation `OpenVPN Guide`_